M\"obius randomness in the Hartle-Hawking state: Introduction

 \section{Introduction}

 The quantum theory of closed universes remains elusive, despite tremendous progress for quantum gravity in spacetimes with boundaries \cite{Maldacena:1997re,Witten:1998qj}.
-Recently, this has led to a renewed understanding of the semi-classical gravity path integral, suggesting that it computes a disorder average \cite{Saad:2019lba,Almheiri:2020cfm}, whose true nature is still unclear.
-The application of the gravitational path integral to cosmology leads to the definition of a special state: the Hartle-Hawking state \cite{Hartle:1983ai}.
-This gives a natural notion of gravitational vacuum and a natural candidate for the wavefunction describing our universe, although it is in tension with slow-roll inflation \cite{Maldacena:2024uhs}.
-The Hartle-Hawking state can be defined for any choice of spatial topology and various topologies beyond the sphere were considered \cite{Laflamme:1986bc,Anninos:2012ft,Castro:2012gc,Banerjee:2013mca,Conti:2014uda,Turiaci:2025xwi}.
-In this paper we will focus on the Hartle-Hawking state for the $T^d$ topology, a potentially realistic model of our universe for $d=3$, although only pure gravity is considered in this paper.
+Recently, this has led to a renewed understanding of the semi-classical gravity path integral, suggesting that it computes a disorder average \cite{Saad:2019lba,Almheiri:2020cfm} whose true nature is still unclear.
+The application of the gravitational path integral to cosmology leads to the definition of a special state: the Hartle-Hawking wavefunction \cite{Hartle:1983ai}.
+This gives a notion of gravitational vacuum and a natural candidate for the wavefunction describing our universe, although in tension with slow-roll inflation \cite{Maldacena:2024uhs}.
+The Hartle-Hawking state can be defined for any choice of spatial topology, and various topologies beyond the sphere have been considered \cite{Laflamme:1986bc,Anninos:2012ft,Castro:2012gc,Banerjee:2013mca,Conti:2014uda,Turiaci:2025xwi}.
+In this paper we will focus on the Hartle-Hawking state for the $T^d$ topology, a potentially realistic model of our universe for $d=3$, although only pure gravity will be considered.